Oh how I wanted to hate this park.

 - College Football Hall of Fame (Centennial Park.
 Impressive and interactive museum dedicated to the south’s true sports passion.)

 It’s perhaps the ultimate 21st Century ballpark: one that de-emphasizes purely visual aesthetics for over-the-top experiential aesthetics.
-It’ll be interesting to see how well this place holds up, but for now, the most amenity-rich stadium in baseball finds itself in the upper half of all ballparks.
+It’ll be interesting to see how well this place holds up, but for now, enjoy the most amenity-rich stadium in baseball.